mortenaa/kotlin-workshop/PITCHME.md

 ---

 ## Default values
- - Function arguments can have default value
+ - A function argument can have a default value

 ```kotlin
 fun printTemperature(degrees: Double, unit: String = "Celcius") {